 - 2 cups all-purpose flour

-- 1-2 Tb milk if needed to moisten
+- 1-2 tablespoons milk or buttermilk, if needed to moisten

-Sift together flour, sugar, baking powder, and baking soda.
-Mix in the butter into the flour mixture with a pastry cutter or use fingers.
-Add dried cranberries or raisins and mix until thoroughly combined.
-Set aside
+- In a large bowl, sift together 2 cups flour, ¼ cup sugar, 1 teaspoon baking soda, and ½ teaspoon baking powder.
+Mix 3 tablespoons butter into the flour mixture with a pastry cutter or use your fingers.
+Add ½ cup dried cranberries or raisins and mix until thoroughly combined.
+Set aside.

 - In a small bowl, combine the ¾ cup plain yogurt and 1 egg.
 Add the yogurt/egg mixture to the flour mixture and GENTLY mix with your hands to form a round loaf.
 Add 1-2 tablespoons of milk, as needed, to moisten the dough.